 NOTE TO JM: THIS CONTAINER IS “HIDDEN” BY ADDING THE CSS CLASS “donotshow” – TO DISPLAY THE CONTAINER REMOVE THE CSS CLASS.

-Throughout Ginza MBT's chapel will be open for viewing with members present to answer questions.
-Note: During the Saturday (2pm) and Sunday (1:30pm) intermissions our minister will be in the chapel to give a brief talk about Buddhism.
+Throughout Ginza MBT’s chapel will be open for viewing with MBT members present to answer questions.
+Click for more information about our chapel tours.

 NOTE TO JM: THIS CONTAINER IS “HIDDEN” BY ADDING THE CSS CLASS “donotshow” – TO DISPLAY THE CONTAINER REMOVE THE CSS CLASS.